Skip to main content

 What you’ll see:

-Updating data in one Rocket project instantly updates it in another.
+Updating the database in one Rocket project instantly affects another.

 How to fix it:

-• This is expected when projects share the same database.
+• This is expected behavior when projects share a database.

 One database, multiple projects

-Share data, streamline development, and revamp existing apps by connecting Rocket projects to the same Supabase database.
+Share data, streamline your builds, and redesign faster by connecting Rocket apps to the same Supabase database.

 Need help?